Aliases for HNRNPD Gene

 GeneCards Summary for HNRNPD Gene

 HNRNPD (Heterogeneous Nuclear Ribonucleoprotein D (AU-Rich Element RNA Binding Protein 1, 37kDa)) is a Protein Coding gene.
 Among its related pathways are Translational Control and Gene Expression.
-GO annotations related to this gene include RNA binding and telomeric DNA binding.
+GO annotations related to this gene include nucleic acid binding and RNA binding.
 An important paralog of this gene is HNRNPA0.

 UniProtKB/Swiss-Prot for HNRNPD Gene